Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 This section of the CS50 Cybersecurity lecture focuses on one of the most important topics in modern computing:

+# 1. What Is Privacy?

+Privacy means:

+Having control over who can collect, store, analyze, share, and profit from information about you.

+On the internet, privacy is about controlling information such as:

+Websites visited
+Search history
+Location
+Device information
+Browser information
+Messages
+Shopping habits
+Personal interests

+# 2. Why Privacy Is Difficult on the Internet

+The internet was originally designed for:

+Communication
+Information sharing

+It was NOT originally designed for:

+Privacy
+Anonymity
+Tracking prevention

+As a result:

+Every action leaves traces.

+# 3. Digital Footprints

+Whenever you:

+Visit a website
+Search Google
+Watch YouTube
+Click an advertisement
+Open an application

+You leave a:

+Digital Footprint

+A digital footprint is a record of your activity.

+Flowchart: Digital Footprint Creation
+You
+ ↓
+Open Browser
+ ↓
+Visit Website
+ ↓
+Request Sent
+ ↓
+Server Receives Request
+ ↓
+Server Creates Logs
+ ↓
+Digital Footprint Exists

+# 4. Main Entities Watching Internet Activity

+The lecture discussed many parties.

+Let's rank them.

+1. **Websites**

+Example:

+Amazon
+Facebook
+Google

+Can see:

+Pages visited
+Time spent
+Buttons clicked

+Cannot directly see:

+Other websites visited

+(Unless tracking systems are used.)

+2. **Third-Party Trackers**

+Examples:

+Google Analytics
+Facebook Pixel
+Ad Networks

+Can see:

+Activity across many websites

+This is much more powerful.

+3. Internet Service Provider (ISP)

+Examples:

+In India:

+Jio
+Airtel
+BSNL
+ACT

+Can see:

+DNS requests
+Traffic patterns
+IP connections

+May not see encrypted content.

+4. Operating System Vendors

+Examples:

+Microsoft
+Apple
+Google

+Can potentially collect:

+Device **telemetry**
+Usage statistics
+Location information

+Depending on settings.

+5. Application Developers

+Examples:

+WhatsApp
+Instagram
+TikTok

+May collect:

+Contacts
+Camera access
+Location
+Usage statistics

 **Privacy.**

 Earlier sections of cybersecurity focus on: